 - Crispy Smashed Potatoes

-This recipe is vegan, dairy-free, egg-free, soy-free, gluten-free, paleo, Whole30-friendly, grain-free, refined sugar-free and nut-free.
-If you give this recipe a try, please tag your pictures @eatingbyelaine so I can see your creations and leave a comment below!
+This roasted veggies recipe is vegan, dairy-free, egg-free, soy-free, gluten-free, paleo, Whole30-friendly, grain-free, refined sugar-free and nut-free.
+If you give it a try, please tag your pictures @eatingbyelaine so I can see your creations and leave a comment below!

 - Total Time: 35 minutes